YBkhrv/DocumentationTest/index.rst

-**Instructions on how to use the bundle "sphinx-doc-reStructuredTex markup language" in Instruction.docx at the address :** https://github.com/YBkhrv/DocumentationTest or the same thing, but in a video format:
+**Instructions on how to use the bundle "sphinx-doc-reStructuredTex markup language" in Instruction.docx at the address :** https://github.com/YBkhrv/DocumentationTest or  in a video format:

 https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html